nWuyuz/nWuyuz.github.io/_posts/2023-11-11-Ditch That Else.md

    return sth
 ```

-**This has an issue is that the edge case handling can be left at the end, so we add codew above it, and the ifs will dig deeper.**
+The issue is that the edge case handling can be left at the end, so we add codew above it, and ***the ifs will dig deeper.***

 ```py
 if(sth):